projectchrono/chrono/doxygen/documentation/manuals/pychrono/pychrono_installation.md

 ## A) Install precompiled Python modules

 We provide precompiled PyChrono modules that can be installed in Python in a single step.
-PyChrono modules are available both for the latest released code, as well as for the latest version of the code in the git *develop* branch.
+PyChrono modules are available both for the latest released code, as well as for the latest version of the code in the git *main* branch.
 Conda packages are made available for Linux, Windows and MacOS, and for different versions of Python3.

 To install a PyChrono conda module, do the following: